The Ultimate Klipfolio Cheat Sheet

 Learn more about automated emails

-PDF reports: Klips and dashboards can be downloaded as images or as PDFs (great for presentations and printed reports) and shared as email attachments
+PDF reports: Download Klips and dashboards as images or PDFs (ideal for presentations and printed reports) and share them as email attachments.

 Best practices for generating PDF snapshots

-Display your dashboards on office wallboards: Keep everyone up to date by displaying one dashboard or setting up multiple dashboards to display in rotation.
+Display dashboards on office wallboards: Keep everyone up to date by displaying one dashboard or setting up multiple dashboards to display in rotation.
+Displaying dashboards on wallboards is a great way to keep teams data-driven and focused on performance.

 Displaying dashboards on a large screen

-Share your Klips and dashboards with Slack: Once our Slack integration is enabled in your account settings, sharing individual Klips or dashboards with users or channels in Slack is fast and easy.
+Share with Slack: Once the Slack integration is enabled in your account settings, sharing individual Klips or dashboards with users or channels in Slack is fast and easy.

 Sharing Klips and dashboards with Slack

-Embed Klips and dashboards on your website or private intranet: You can seamlessly embed individual Klips or entire dashboards into your website or host application.
+Embed on your website or intranet: Seamlessly embed individual Klips or entire dashboards into your website or host application.

-Add your comments to a Klip: Anyone with access to a Klip can write a comment.
-Adding comments encourages collaboration and is a great way to share your insights with others.
+Add comments to a Klip: Anyone with access to a Klip can write a comment.
+Adding comments encourages collaboration and is a great way to share insights with others.

 Related Articles